Architectural Landmarks in Atlanta, GA

 • Size10M+ gallons of water · one of the largest aquariums in the world

-Real estate context: The Georgia Aquarium anchors the Centennial Park District alongside CNN Center, the College Football Hall of Fame, and Mercedes-Benz Stadium — a catalyst for significant Downtown residential development over the past decade.
+Real estate context: The Georgia Aquarium anchors the Centennial Park District alongside CNN Center and Mercedes-Benz Stadium — a catalyst for significant Downtown residential development over the past decade.
 Top Atlanta investment areas.

 Boulevard Homes